Heka9/Heka9/README.md

 ### Hi there 👋:smile:

 ***Welcome to my GitHub account!
-I am a passionate frontend developer with a strong focus on creating visually appealing and user-friendly web applications.
+I am Yevhen, a passionate frontend developer with a strong focus on creating visually appealing and user-friendly web applications.
 Here, you will find a collection of my projects, showcasing my skills and expertise in HTML, CSS, and JavaScript.***

 _Through my GitHub repositories, you can explore my work, including responsive website designs, interactive interfaces, and innovative solutions.
 I strive to follow best practices to deliver exceptional user experiences._